cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 - addresses do not communicate key type, a prefixed approach would have done this
 - addresses are 60% longer and will consume more storage space
+- requires a refactor of KVStore store keys to handle variable length addresses

 ### Neutral